LOST DOG QUICK ACTION PLAN

 Notify the local police department and give the patrol officer a few fliers so that he can help you look and contact you if he finds or sees the dog, notify dispatch so that if neighbors see you lurking around the houses and yards, they can know in advance what you're up to and he can give the info to the officer who will be patrolling on the next shift.

 People take lost pets to local veterinarians, police stations, shelters, animal hospitals, kennels, groomers, even pet stores.
-Make sure all local places where your pet might turn up have your poster.
+Make sure all local places where your pet might turn up have your missing dog poster.

 Ask businesses to put your fliers up in their break rooms.
 Visit the shipping and receiving areas of stores, visiting at different times to meet all the shift workers.
 Be sure to canvas all the local drive-thru restaurants and bank tellers.
 Ask for the manager after ordering something off the dollar menu and ask them if you can leave some fliers for their break room and to keep them by the drive-thru window.

 The Humane Society recommends that lost pet owners send shelters within a 60-mile radius a picture of their dogs, along with details for returning him/her if someone should bring your dog to them.